eurobios-mews-labs/pyntb/README.md

     - a copy of `scipy.optimize.fixed_point` that deals with nan values
     - a 2D, quasi-newton algorithm that works with numpy array inputs
 - `polynomial`
-    - find roots of 2nd and 3rd order polymonials with numpy array inputs
+    - find roots of 2nd and 3rd order polynomials with numpy array inputs

 ## Examples